A Guide to Visiting Diamond Beach in Iceland

 Chunk of Ice on Diamond Beach

 In general Diamond Beach isn’t a dangerous place to visit.
 Unlike Reynisfjara Beach, Diamond Beach doesn’t have sneaker waves so it tends to be safer.
-But there’s still somethings you should be aware of when you’re here.
+But there are still things you should be aware of when you’re here.

 As previously mentioned, you can’t swim here.
-The weather can change quickly so even though there’s no sneaker waves, it’s still dangerous to go swimming in the sea in Iceland.
+The weather can change quickly so even though there are no sneaker waves, it’s still dangerous to go swimming in the sea in Iceland.

-If you’re lucky, you may also see some the seals that call this area home.
+If you’re lucky, you may also see some of the seals that call this area home.
 But you should never approach them, as they can get defensive.
-Especially if you are visiting during the summer or autumn months as this is the pupping season, and the seal mum’s are more likely to be on the defensive and attack tourists that approach them.
-If you do spot any seals, or other wild animals please keep your kids back and admire them from afar.
-Do your best to not disturb them and never feed the wild animals, birds or horses in Iceland.
+Especially if you are visiting during the summer or autumn months as this is the pupping season, and the seal mums are more likely to be on the defensive and attack tourists that approach them.
+If you do spot any seals or other wild animals please keep your kids back and admire them from afar.
+Do your best to not disturb them and never feed the wild animals, birds, or horses in Iceland.

 I hope you found this guide to Diamond Beach helpful.
 If you’ll also be visiting the Reynisfjara Black Sand Beach why not read my guide on what to know before visiting here.
 If you’d like to visit the Blue Lagoon, I recommend reading my guide for visiting the Blue Lagoon before booking your tickets to help you avoid making any costly mistakes and to ensure you have the best time.